devprpereira/laravel_tasklist_query_builder/README.md

 In this project I'm using PHP, Laravel, Docker, Artisan, Blade templates, Controllers, Views, Routes, Request Validation and Query Builder to interact with the database (who is MySQL).

+I made this branch only to preserve the QueryBuilder structure, because I'm doing this project in consonant to a course and in this course we'll change the way of manipulate our DB and I don't want to lose this way of manipulation.

 Soon as possible I'll include a migration to make the table needed to run this project, and you'll need only to run php artisan migrate and have this project running perfectly in your environment.
 I hope you can enjoy my project and if you want to contact me:

 * [LinkedIn]